Pinhole Glasses

 directed and that function to reduce the bundle of light rays

-entering into the person's eye to produce a clearer or a magnified
+entering into the person's eye to produce a clearer or a

-image.
-Apertures or pinhole apertures are characterized by shape
+magnified image.
+Apertures or pinhole apertures are

-apertures may be of any suitable shape, such as a circle, ellipse,
+apertures or pinhole apertures may be of any suitable shape,

-configured to at least partially block some of the peripheral
+polygon, so long as it is configured to at least partially block

-light rays from entering into the person's eye.
-Regularly-shaped
+some of the peripheral light rays from entering into the

 The diameter (d) of the aperture or pinhole apertures is defined